Microsoft Word 2016 Basics Online Certificate Program

 Participants are required to successfully complete eight courses and achieve a passing grade of 70% or higher in each course.
 All online learning courses will be taken through the Statewide Learning Management System (SLMS).

-Participants who successfully complete the required eight courses by February 4, 2022, will be awarded a Microsoft Word 2016 Basics certificate from the Partnership.
+Participants who successfully complete the required eight courses by February 7, 2023, will be awarded a Microsoft Word 2016 Basics Online Certificate from the Partnership.
 To print your certificate, log in to SLMS, go to My Learning page, locate the appropriate certificate program, and click on the Print Certificate button.
 Note: The Print Certificate button will only be available if the status is Completed.

 Workforce development competencies are job-based skills employees need to succeed across a wide variety of occupations.
 When you complete this certificate, you will have an opportunity to enhance your skills in one of these competency areas.